Kagoule: Strange Entertainment

 In 2018, the band released its second album, Strange Entertainment, preceded by the single "Egg Hunt"/"Bad Saliva".
 Strange Entertainment was again well-received by the independent music press.
 The Line of Best Fit called it "an enthralling and powerful release".
 In November 2018, the band embarked on a headline UK tour in support of the album.

+Musical style and influences

+Critics have categorised Kagoule's music as indie rock, grunge revival, emo and post-rock.

+Kagoule cite influences including Smashing Pumpkins, Fugazi, Bikini Kill, Bob Tilton and the Pixies. and many of the groups signed to Dischord Records and Touch and Go Records.

+They have been cited as an influence by Muskets.